 Hamilton Early Learning Center, La Crosse

-Grow La Crosse and the La Crosse Urban Stormwater Group have teamed up to help construct an edible schoolyard and water-friendly urban landscape at Hamilton Early Learning Center and School of Technology and Arts in La Crosse.
-An edible schoolyard is a space that is created intentionally to provides a hands-on learning environment incorporating native edible plants.
-This space mimics a forest edge and provide students, families and the surrounding community with an outdoor learning space that will connect them to healthy food and nature.
+Grow La Crosse and the La Crosse Urban Stormwater Group have teamed up to construct an edible schoolyard and water-friendly urban landscape at Hamilton Early Learning Center and School of Technology and Arts in La Crosse.
+An edible schoolyard is a space created to provide a hands-on learning environment incorporating native edible plants.
+The space mimics a forest edge and provides students, families and the surrounding community with an outdoor learning space and connection to healthy food and nature.

-The edible schoolyard includes multiple fruiting trees, edible shrubs, an asparagus area, a raspberry patch, a willow arch and a seating area.
-The water friendly landscape includes native pollinator and soil-enriching plants, a bio-filter rain garden, water harvesting barrels and permanent educational signs.
+The edible schoolyard includes multiple fruiting trees, edible shrubs, an asparagus area, a raspberry patch, a willow arch, and seating area.
+The water friendly landscape includes native pollinator and soil-enriching plants, a biofilter rain garden, water harvesting barrels, and permanent educational signs.

-Pollinator Garden: The Northern corner of the school property will be changed into a low-growth pollinator garden.
-A fifth grade class is looking forward to designing, planting and maintaining this area.
+Pollinator Garden: The Northern corner of the school property has become a low-growth pollinator garden.
+Fifth graders designed, planted and will maintain this area.

-Bio-Filter Rain Garden: The neighboring space will be transformed into not just a rain garden, but a bio-filter rain garden.
-This type of rain garden is constructed with engineered soil and natural rock, then planted with deep rooted, native plants.
-A bio-filter rain garden will naturally filter runoff, providing cleaner groundwater.
+Biofilter Rain Garden: The nearby space will be transformed into not just a rain garden, but a biofilter rain garden.
+This type of basin is constructed with engineered soil and natural rock, then planted with deep rooted, native plants to naturally filter runoff, producing cleaner groundwater.

-North Food Forest: The space up against the building will be planted with multiple fruit trees and pollinators.
-It will also include a food pantry to be utilized by the neighborhood.
+North Food Forest: The space near the building will be planted with multiple fruit trees and plants that attract pollinators.
+The area will include a food pantry for the neighborhood.

 Large Food Forest: The larger front, central space will incorporate fruit trees, shrubs, pollinator plants, a willow arch, asparagus patch, and a large raspberry patch.

-Outdoor Classroom and South Food Forest: The Southern corner will include a maple tree, edible shrubs, and pollinator plants and an outdoor classroom area.
-This space will provide students a space learn, parents a place to sit to wait for their kids and the neighborhood a beautiful resting place.
+Outdoor Classroom and South Food Forest: The southern corner will include a maple tree, edible shrubs, pollinator plants, and an outdoor classroom area.
+This space offers students a space learn, parents a place to sit and wait for their kids, and a beautiful resting place for neighbors.

-Water Harvesting Barrels: Two large rain barrels will be place at both the main and side entrance of the building.
-Water that collects here will be used as the main water source for the edible schoolyard.
+Water Harvesting Barrels: Two large rain barrels will be located at the main and side entrances of the building.
+Water collected here will be used to water the edible schoolyard.

-Educational Signage: Three beautiful, permanent, outdoor, educational signs will be installed throughout the edible schoolyard.
-This interpretive signage, will be a resource of information for anyone who wants to connect with healthy food and clean water.
-Hamilton will become part of a network of creative, water management areas with interpretive signage.
+Educational Signage: Three beautiful educational signs will be installed as a resource for all who want to connect with healthy food and clean water, and Hamilton becomes part of a network of creative water management areas in the La Crosse urban area.